song940/song940/README.md

 Hey there! 👋

-I’m SONG LIU,  currently working as Senior Front-End Engineer at Ant Group / Alibaba Inc.
+I’m SONG LIU,  currently working as Senior Front-End Engineer at Bytedance Inc.

 Passionate about financial, software and/or hardware design, architecture, thinking etc.